The Goal of the Christian Life

 In Christ, we have a new identity and a new purpose for living.
 The new self is “to be like God in true righteousness and holiness” (Ephesians 4:22-24).
 What a concept!
 We are to be like God not just in the resurrection, but even, to the extent possible, in this life.
 We are becoming like Jesus, who showed us what God is like when living in the flesh.
 We are not just hoping to be like him in the next life—we are already to be like him in this life.

-Obviously, we do not need to look like him physically.
+We do not need to look like him physically.
 We do not try to match his carpentry skills, his language skills, his knowledge of agriculture or Roman history.
 Rather, we are to be like him “in true righteousness and holiness.”
 In our behavior and in our devotion to God, we are to be like Jesus Christ.

 How is the transformation accomplished in our lives?
 Paul exhorts, “Be transformed by the renewing of your mind” (Romans 12:2).
 Our new self “is being renewed in knowledge in the image of its Creator” (Colossians 3:10).
 Both heart and mind are involved.
 Behavior is, too.
 These three work together in those who are being transformed by Christ.

 The mind alone is not enough.
-If only the mind is involved, we may be like demons who know truths about God but do not obey him.
+If only the mind is involved, we may be like demons who know facts about God but do not obey him.
 Simply knowing the truth is not enough.
 We must not only hear, but we must also do (Matthew 7:24).

 Behavior alone is not enough.
 If we go through the motions without really believing in God, we are play-actors.
-And even if we believe in God and do the right actions, if our heart is far from God, our worship is in vain.
+Even if we believe in God and do the right actions, if our heart is far from God, our worship is in vain.
 If we sing God’s praises without really feeling any affection for him, we are hypocrites.

 Now, as I asked in my introduction, how do we help one another grow toward our Christian goal?
 How do we help one another become transformed to become more like Christ in righteousness and holiness?